 - Is There An Application Fee?

-- When does the Fall 2014 semester start?
+- When do the Spring and Fall 2016 semesters start?

 - When and Where Do I Receive My SIRS Username & Password.